suncoast-devs/handbook/lessons/cs-api-clients/index.md

 }
 ```

-and now our output looks like this:
+And now our output looks like this:

 ```
 +--------------------------------------------------------+----------------------+---------------+